JinShil/JinShil.MixinSourceGenerator/README.md

 ## The `[MixinIgnore]` Attribute

-The `[MixinIgnore]` attributed can be added to implementation type members, allowing the implementation type to compile, but deferring the implementation to the composed type.
+The `[MixinIgnore]` attributed can be added to implementation type members, allowing the implementation type to compile, but deferring the member's implementation to the composed type.

 ### Source Code